 Sprinkle the floor with acid/water solution

-Pour 12 ozs. from a bottle of 32 percent muriatic acid (common formulation) into a gallon of water (1 part acid to 10 parts water) in a plastic sprinkler can, then sprinkle evenly over a 10 x 10-ft. area.
+Pour 12-ounces from a bottle of 32 percent muriatic acid (common formulation) into a gallon of water (one part acid to 10 parts water) in a plastic sprinkler can, then sprinkle evenly over a 10 x 10-ft. area.

 Before etching concrete with the acid solution, hose down your entire driveway and several feet beyond the sides of the drive.
 This aids in the final rinse out of the garage so the material will flow more easily down the driveway.
 Now sprinkle the 10:1 ratio of water to muriatic acid mixture and power-scrub the floor (with a rinsed brush attachment or new pad).

 When you’re finished, take your hose and nozzle end and flood the floor with water, spraying the material out of the garage for a good 10 minutes (diluted muriatic acid can be rinsed with large volumes of water into a storm sewer, according to the manufacturer).
 Rinse off the power scrubber brush/pad, then scrub the wet floor one last time for 5 to 10 minutes.

 Finally, rinse out the entire floor and driveway two to three more times.
 The concrete surface should now feel like fine-grit sandpaper.
 If not, you need to repeat the acid washing.
 Finally, to speed the drying process, squeegee out any remaining pooled water, and take a rag and dry any remaining spots, cracks or chipped areas.
 Leave the garage door open overnight to speed drying during the garage flooring project.